DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Baselines

 \subsection{Baselines Comparison}

-Table \ref{tab:base} provides a comprehensive comparison of various models' performance on multivariate time series benchmark datasets, using F1 score, AUPR (Area Under the Precision-Recall Curve), and AUROC (Area Under the Receiver Operating Characteristic Curve).
-Despite Point Adjustment (PA) popularity in recent years, we do not use PA when calculating these metrics due to~\citeauthor{kim2022towards}'s findings that its application leads to an overestimation of a TAD model's capability and can bias results in favour of methods that produce extreme anomaly scores.
+Table \ref{tab:base} provides a comprehensive comparison of the performance of the different models on MTS benchmark datasets.
+The performance measurements include the F1 score (best F1 score), AUPR (Area Under the Precision-Recall Curve), and AUROC (Area Under the Receiver Operating Characteristic Curve).
+Despite Point Adjustment (PA) popularity in recent years, we do not use PA when calculating these metrics due to Siwon Kim's findings ~\cite{kim2022towards} that its application leads to an overestimation of a TSAD model's capability and can bias results in favor of methods that produce extreme anomaly scores.
 Instead, we use conventional performance metrics for anomaly detection.

 Benchmark datasets like SMD contain multiple time series that cannot be merged due to missing timestamps, making them unsuitable for averaging their F1 scores.
 The F1 score is a non-additive metric combining precision and recall.
 To address this, we compute individual confusion matrices for each time series.
 These matrices are then aggregated into a collective confusion matrix for the entire dataset.
 From this aggregated matrix, we calculate the overall precision, recall, and F1 score, ensuring an accurate and undistorted representation of the dataset's F1 score.
-For datasets with multiple time series, we present the mean and standard deviation of AUPR and AUROC for each series.
+Additionally, we report the Affiliation F1 (Aff-F1)~\cite{huet2022local}, calculated from Aff-Precision (Aff-Pre) and Aff-Recall (Aff-Rec), to provide a comprehensive evaluation focused on early detection.
+For datasets with multiple time series, we present the mean and standard deviation of Aff-F1, AUPR, and AUROC for each series.

-DACAD emerges as the top performer in Table \ref{tab:base}, consistently achieving the best results across all scenarios and metrics, as highlighted in bold.
-This suggests its robustness and adaptability in handling normal and anomalous representations of time series for anomaly detection.
+It is evident from Table \ref{tab:base} that DACAD is the best performer, consistently achieving the best results across all scenarios and metrics, as highlighted in bold.
+This suggests its robustness and adaptability to handling normal and anomalous representations of time series for anomaly detection.
 VRADA and CLUDA models often rank as the second best, with their results underlined in several instances.
-Other models like OmniAnomaly, THOC, TS2Vec, and DCdetector demonstrate more uniform performance across various metrics but generally do not reach the top performance levels seen in DACAD, VRADA, or CLUDA.
+Other models like OmniAnomaly, THOC, TS2Vec, AnomalyTransformer, and DCdetector demonstrate more uniform performance across various metrics but generally do not reach the top performance levels seen in DACAD, VRADA, or CLUDA.
 Their consistent but lower performance could make them suitable for applications where top-tier accuracy is less critical.